apache/datasketches-python/README.md

 ### Unit tests

-The Python unit tests are run via `tox`, with no arguments, from the project root directory -- not the python subdirectory.
+The Python unit tests are run via `tox`, with no arguments, from the project root directory.
 Tox creates a temporary virtual environment in which to build and run the unit tests.
 In the event you are missing the necessary package, tox may be installed with `python3 -m pip install --upgrade tox`.

 ## License